 The charming neighborhood of Stockbridge is a fantastic area and a must see district when you visit Edinburgh in 3 days.

 Quiet cobblestone lanes lined with Georgian architecture appealingly curve toward flowering gardens.
-The district boasts specialty shops (like IJ Mellis Cheesemongers – stop by for a free sample!), and locally-owned cafes – but on Sundays, the Stockbridge Market is the best place to get a bite to eat and enjoy the atmosphere.
+The district boasts specialty shops (like IJ Mellis Cheesemongers) and locally-owned cafes.
+On Sundays, the Stockbridge Market is the prime place to get a bite to eat and enjoy the atmosphere.

-Explore the area on foot – but be sure to seek out Circus Lane, which features the best mews houses in Edinburgh.
+Explore the area on foot and be sure to seek out Circus Lane, which features the best mews houses in Edinburgh.
 Another photogenic spot is the Old Stockbridge Market Arch on St. Stephen Street.

 Edinburgh Botanical Garden